 This paper explored the impact that pessimistic views of existential risk have on the value of existential risk mitigation.
 Section 2 explored a Simple Model of existential risk on which the value of existential risk mitigation may be relatively modest, and is unaffected by existential risk pessimism.
 Section 3 considered four extensions of the Simple Model.
 These models suggested that existential risk pessimism may lower rather than raise the value of existential risk mitigation.
-The first three models also suggested that the value of existential risk mitigation may be more modest than otherwise supposed.
+The first three models also suggested that the value of existential risk mitigation.